Connecticut Children's Medical Center: About

 The hospital serves more than 15,000 children in primary care services, 60,000 in emergency care services, and 6000 in surgical services annually.
 The hospital also provides intensive care for children suffering traumatic injury or illness and neonatal care for children born premature or critically ill.
 The main campus is located on Washington Street in Hartford, directly adjacent to the main campus of Hartford Hospital.
 In addition to their main hospital, CCMC contracts out to other hospitals in the region to provide pediatric services.
 Other locations include Waterbury, Farmington, Glastonbury, and Shelton, all in Connecticut.

-The main hospital has 187 inpatient beds.
+The main hospital has 230 beds.

 Awards

 The Connecticut Children's Medical Center has been recognized as one of the leading pediatric hospitals in the United States by the 2019 Women's Choice Award for Best Children's Hospitals.

 In 2020 Connecticut Children's was named a "center of excellence" by the National Society of Pediatric Sedation, one of only 10 children's hospitals nationally to receive the award.

-Connecticut Children's Medical Center is nationally ranked in 4 pediatric specialties including #34 in neonatology, #46 in cardiology and heart surgery, #43 in diabetes and endocrinology, and #16 in urology.
 In addition, the hospital was ranked as the second best children's hospital in Connecticut (after Yale New Haven Children's Hospital).